 Built in the 12th century as a Buddhist Temple, Ta Prohm has since been taken over by the jungle.
 What was once a beautiful complex, now feels a little eerie.
 The vast towers and doorways were no match to the strength of the growing jungle.
 The grounds are filled with huge mounds of stones from the crumbling walls.
 What used to be elaborately carved walls are now dilapidated and covered in moss.
 Roots from the strangler figs and other jungle trees have resulted in most of the temple collapsing, but this adds to the mystery of the temple.
 This site is famous as it was a location for the Tomb Raider movie.

-Coming up: Phnom Phen and a Fascinating Stilt Village on Tonle Sap
+Coming up: Phnom Phen & Tonle Sap’s Stilt Village

 For more pictures go to Gallery at Monkey’s Tale.